flyteorg/flytesnacks/cookbook/docs/index.md

 ## What's Next?

-Follow the rest of the guides in the **Getting Started** section to get a better understanding of the key constructs that make Flyte a such powerful orchestration tool 💪.
+Follow the rest of the sections in the **Getting Started** documentation to get a better understanding of the key constructs that make Flyte a such powerful orchestration tool 💪.

 ```{list-table}